‘Spatial AI for Robotics’ with Prof Andrew Davison – 1st Annual Azad Ayub Lecture

 *The Azad Ayub Lecture

-To reflect Azad’s gift in communicating the engineering research and STEM education at Imperial College, this lecture will be FREE to all.
+To reflect Azad’s gift in communicating the engineering research and STEM education at Imperial College, this lecture was FREE to all.
 A gift to you from Azad and Friends.